I dislike the adjective awesome, and I generally refrain from using it.

 It is quite a thing to imagine.
 Think how different the Sistine Chapel would look were its ancient roof covered in ASCII art instead of religious frescos.
 What a glorious thing to behold, and what a monument to progress!

 In fact, I believe this is something the Pope should look into.
-The Catholic church – mired as it is in scandals related to child molestation and its refusal to promote the Joe-bag – badly needs to update its image and modernise in order to appeal to the youth of today.
+The Catholic church – mired as it is in scandals related to child molestation and its refusal to promote the use of Joe-bags – badly needs to update its image and modernise in order to appeal to the youth of today.
 Plastering the roofs of its chapels with ASCII art and replacing its boringly austere, halo-heavy triptychs with cutting-edge sci-fi montages would represent a huge step forward in this policy of modernisation.
 In the face of such a blisteringly trendy marketing campaign, the kiddie-fiddling uproar would presumably just disappear, melting away like a priest’s cassock in an isolated Sacristy.

 And it shouldn’t end with the Church.
 The whole world of Modern Art needs a shake-up.